 A Sales and Purchase Agreement (SPA) is a legally binding contract that lays out the terms and conditions under which the sale and purchase of assets, shares, or property will occur between a buyer and a seller.
 The agreement includes important details such as the description of the goods being sold, the purchase price, payment terms, and any warranties or guarantees either party is making.
 SPAs are widely used in various transactions, including real estate, mergers and acquisitions, and business sales, to ensure that both parties know their commitments and responsibilities, thereby reducing the possibility of disputes.

 The SPA specifies what is being sold and at what price and includes provisions for any prerequisites that must be met before the transaction can be completed, such as obtaining necessary approvals or inspections.
-Furthermore, the agreement may contain indemnification clauses that protect either party from losses due to breaches of the contract and may outline the circumstances under which the agreement can be terminated.
-By establishing these terms, the SPA acts as a comprehensive guide to ensure that the transaction goes smoothly and by the mutually agreed-upon expectations.
+The agreement may contain indemnification clauses that protect either party from losses due to breaches of the contract and may outline the circumstances under which the agreement can be terminated.

 When do I Need a Sales Agreement?